82bladerunner/82bladerunner/README.md

 - **Sound Design and Music Production** 🔊

   I can play guitar, bass and sing vocals.
 I've played in one album and one single.
 Lately, I've bought an **Elektron Digitakt** and learning it on my spare time.
 I have also made my own recordings and put them on my **SoundCloud**.
-You can check out my soundcloud here: https://soundcloud.com/eren-ak-3